Close

 Student and Academic Visas

 Student visas mandate acceptance letters from recognized Egyptian educational institutions.
-These visas allow extension possibilities based on academic program duration and typically process within 10-15 business days.
+Student visa applications require a copy of the student visa and supporting student enrollment letter valid for more than 6 months by the time of entry into Egypt.
+These visas allow extension possibilities based on academic program duration.

 Transit and Diplomatic Categories